godotengine/godot-docs/classes/class_vector3.rst

 :ref:`Vector3<class_Vector3>` **limit_length**\ (\ length\: :ref:`float<class_float>` = 1.0\ ) |const| :ref:`🔗<class_Vector3_method_limit_length>`

 Returns the vector with a maximum length by limiting its length to ``length``.
+If the vector is non-finite, the result is undefined.

 .. rst-class:: classref-item-separator